 The file wamitlog.txt is output during the run to provide an archival record.
 The file includes the starting and ending time and date for each sub-program, copies of the principal input files, and copies of the outputs in the files errorp.log and errorf.log.
 (Since the GDF input files are relatively long in the low-order method, and also in the higher-order method when the geometry is defined by low-order panels or B-splines, only the first 10 lines of the GDF file are copied in these cases.
 The maximum width of lines of data is truncated to 80 characters in wamitlog.txt.
 The existing wamitlog.txt file, in the directory where the program runs, is overwritten with every new run.
-If it is appropriate to save this file it should be renamed, or moved to a directory where it is protected.
+If IOUTLOG=1 is assigned, the file wamitlog.txt is copied at the end of the run to a second file with the same filename as the OUT files, ending in log, to provide an archive of the inputs for the run.
+Otherwise, if it is appropriate to save this file, it should be renamed or moved to a directory where it is protected.